-Michelle Lujan Grisham US Congresswoman who is running for Governor of New Mexico, George RR Martin creator of the Game of Thrones Books and T. V .
-Series, and Saneh Boothe Actor in movies and advocate for children and women’s rights were just a few outstanding speakers at the Woman’s Panel in Santa Fe New Mexico Sunday, Feb 11, 2017.
+Michelle Lujan Grisham, a US congresswoman who is running for governor of New Mexico; George R.R.
+Martin, creator of the Game of Thrones Books and TV Series; and Saneh Boothe, actor in movies and advocate for children's and women’s rights, were just a few outstanding speakers at the Woman’s Panel in Santa Fe, New Mexico, Sunday, Feb 11, 2017.

-“What an inspiring experience to be with such talented people.”
-Saneh Boothe said.
-“I was born in Iran and now as a US Citizen admire the courageous women around the world who are standing up to make positive change.“ Saneh said.
-“In Iran some 4,000 people were arrested over the last month for speaking out to improve life in Iran.
-Calling out for lower food prices, and women’s rights for the personal right to choose how to dress and for simple everyday freedoms such as whether or how to wear a hijab (scarf).”
-She said.
+“What an inspiring experience to be with such talented people,” Saneh Boothe said.
+“I was born in Iran, and now as a US Citizen, I admire the courageous women around the world who are standing up to make positive change,“ she said.
+“In Iran, some 4,000 people were arrested over the last month for speaking out to improve life in Iran, like calling out for lower food prices, and for the personal right of women to choose how to dress, and for simple everyday freedoms such as whether or how to wear a hijab (scarf).”

-Congresswoman Michell Lujan Grisham said “I am proud that women are standing up to sexual exploitation in America and eager to see new progressive leadership in our country.
+Congresswoman Michell Lujan Grisham said, “I am proud that women are standing up to sexual exploitation in America, and I'm eager to see new progressive leadership in our country.

 It takes good men and good women to make this happen.”

-“This was a dynamic and inspiring gathering and the Santa Fe Film Festival is fantastic in promoting progress and new creative energy in the film industry.”
-Said Saneh Boothe actor and Chair of the Diversity Committee for SAG AFTRA in New Mexico.
-“OUR DIVERSITY MAKES US STRONGER” Saneh said.
+Saneh Boothe said, “This was a dynamic and inspiring gathering, and the Santa Fe Film Festival is fantastic in promoting progress and new creative energy in the film industry.”
+Saneh is the Chair of the Diversity Committee for SAG AFTRA in New Mexico.
+“OUR DIVERSITY MAKES US STRONGER,” she said.

 “WHAT WOMAN HAS INSPIRED OR IMPACTED YOUR LIFE THE MOST?”

-Every head in the room looked up, many leaned forward, as Saneh Boothe said:
+Every head in the room looked up, many leaned forward, as Saneh continued: